Zach has been an online writer for over seven years. His writing focuses on gardening, cooking, and aquariums.

 Hydrogen peroxide for plants sounds like pure madness, right?
-After all, why would you want to feed your garden vegetables with a solution that's most famous for its use of disinfecting wounds?
+After all, why would you want to feed your garden vegetables with a solution that's most famous for disinfecting wounds?

 Well, to much surprise, this compound is actually the garden's best mate.
 That's right, your garden can greatly benefit from hydrogen peroxide treatments!

 It might come as even more of a surprise to hear that it is completely compatible with organic gardens!
 So why is it so great?
 Well, you'll just have to keep reading to find out, but how does natural pesticide, soil aerator, and water cleanser sound for a preview?